 Scott Trudeau, our CTO, is responsible for all of the technology that keeps Listings Project running & growing.
 He brings a breadth of experience building both the technical and team capacity at non-profits and media companies, partnering with Stephanie to lead all areas of tending the community and systems to support it.
 At home, he is an equity and climate-focused urbanist advocating for sustainable and inclusive policies in his city and region. (he/him)

 Emma McAleavy, our Growth Editor, works to nurture our community by creating and promoting stories about listers and Listings Project.
 In dialogue with our community, she also helps us make strategic decisions about how we can grow.
-Emma’s work, as a freelance journalist and critic, has appeared in The New York Times and The Brooklyn Rail.
+Emma’s work, as a freelance journalist and critic, has appeared in The New York Times, Outside Magazine, and Architectural Digest.
 She has a B.A. in history and has studied Spanish as a Fulbright fellow in Mexico.
 She is currently enrolled in a journalism graduate program at the University of Wisconsin-Madison. (she/her)